pfandfrei/Homegear-Xiaomi-Smarthome/readme.md

 - PRESS_LONG_RELEASE is set when longer pressed button is released
 - PRESS_DOUBLE is set when button is double clicked

+**door sensor (MiMagnet)**

+- VOLTAGE shows current battery voltage in mV.
+Values lower than 2800mV indicates a low battery
+- STATE (OPEN: sensor is opened, CLOSED: sensor is closed, UNKNOWN: state is not known e.g. after power on)

+**occupancy sensor (MiMotion)**

+- VOLTAGE shows current battery voltage in mV.
+Values lower than 2800mV indicates a low battery
+- MOTION is set true if motion is detected.
+Value is set not more than once a minute

 ## all other devices are untested until now, because I do not own these devices ##
 **cube (MiCube)**